raphaelhoffmann/mat-fac/README.md

 Several of the steps in this tutorial require [MADlib](http://madlib.net/), an extension to Postgres and Greenplum that offers a library of machine learning algorithms.
 Please follow the instructions in the [installation guide](https://github.com/madlib/madlib/wiki/Installation-Guide) to set up MADlib on your machine.
+See the end of this tutorial for some more notes on setting up MADlib on MacOS.

+After you have installed MADlib, create a database for this project and load MADlib into this database.
+These steps can be done by running:

+   script/create-db-with-madlib.sh

 ## Preparing the Reuters dataset